What is SEVIS?

-An F-2 nonimmigrant is a foreign national who is the spouse or qualifying child (under the age of 21) of an F-1 nonimmigrant.
+An F-2 nonimmigrant is a International national who is the spouse or qualifying child (under the age of 21) of an F-1

 SEVIS Will Record the Following Information For Each F-1 Student

-- Student Record (Name, Date of Birth, County of Birth/Citizenship, Gender, Permanent Foreign Address)
+- Student Record (Name, Date of Birth, County of Birth/Citizenship, Gender, Permanent International Address)

 - Personal Info updates